Soviet ship Akademik Sergey Korolyov

-In Soviet times, the Akademik Sergey Korolyov was a large communications ship which was part of a fleet of communications ships.
+The Akademik Sergey Korolyov was a part of a fleet of communications ships.
 These ships greatly extended the tracking range when the orbits of cosmonauts and unmanned missions were not within range of Soviet land-based tracking stations.
-The ship mainly operated in the Atlantic Ocean monitoring spacecraft trajectory, telemetry data, and guaranteed a communications link with the cosmonauts.
+The ship mainly operated in the Atlantic Ocean monitoring spacecraft trajectory and telemetry data as well as guaranteeing a communications link with the cosmonauts.

 The ship had about 1200 accommodations, including 79 laboratories, in which 188 scientific workers performed their duties.

 In 1975, the ship was a part of the Soviet-American Apollo–Soyuz joint test program.

+The ship was also utilized in a joint US and Soviet research project studying links between the ocean and various atmospheric gasses.